stakewise/v3-sdk/documentation/quick-start/boost.md

 id: boost-os-token
 title: Boost osToken
 sidebar_position: 6
-description: Boost staking rewards with StakeWise SDK — leverage osTokens as Aave collateral to amplify your vault staking position.
+description: Boost staking rewards with StakeWise SDK - leverage osTokens as Aave collateral to amplify your vault staking position.
 ---

 # Boost osToken

 StakeWise Boost enhances staking rewards by leveraging your osTokens as collateral to borrow additional assets from Aave.
 The borrowed funds are then restaked, creating a compounding effect that amplifies your staking position.

+## How to lock osToken into the Boost leverage strategy

+To boost a user's osToken position, look up the leverage strategy proxy with `sdk.boost.getLeverageStrategyProxy`, ensure the proxy has osToken allowance (via permit signature for EOAs or `approve` for multisig wallets), then call `sdk.boost.lock`.
+The full flow below covers both wallet types.

 ```ts
 import { BrowserProvider, parseEther } from 'ethers'